asmonta/asmonta.github.io/_posts/2024-08-20-RAWR-DINOSAURS.md

 Most of my prints originate from engineering models, so I wanted to extend into something else.
 Being a big fan of pre-historic life, I found several 3D scans of fossils, which I then gathered, repaired, and printed.
 These were all done on FDM machines.

 ## Utahraptor
 The first scan I found, repaired, and printed was the skull of Utahraptor.
-The final skull is 81 cm long and was printed in sections.
+The final skull is 81 cm long and was printed in sections, for scale there is a water bottle in the center of the skull

 <img src="pictures/dinosaurs/Utahraptor.JPG" alt="Utahraptor"/>

 ### Info
-Utahraptor, large dinosaur from the Early Cretaceous period, about 135 to 130 million years ago, found in what is now the United States.
-It is the largest known member of the dromaeosaurid family, and adults measured around 20 to 23 feet long and typically weighed around 1,100 pounds.
+Utahraptor, large dinosaur from the Early Cretaceous period, about 135 to 130 million years ago.
+It is (was) the largest known member of the dromaeosaurid family; adults measured around 20 to 23 feet long and typically weighed around 1,100 pounds.

 ## Velociraptor
 Velociraptor is a small relative of Utahraptor, and I also printed its skull.
-The cylinder in the bottle right corner exists to strengthen the jaws.

 <img src="pictures/dinosaurs/Velociraptor.JPG" alt="Velociraptor" width="200"/>

 ### Info